-- Attempting to revert the production feature so the new feature settings are deployed.
+- Attempted to revert the production feature so the new feature settings are deployed.

 - Feature simply won't revert and remains overridden.

-Read on to learn more specific scenarios and solutions, but 9 times out of 10 [need citation], disabling and reenabling the exported Feature module will do it for you.
-Quickest path to victory, therefore is the drush one-liner:
+Read on to learn more specific scenarios and solutions, but often, disabling and reenabling the exported Feature module will do it for you.
+Quickest path to victory, therefore, is the drush one-liner:

 drush dre your_module -y

-Many Problems simply arise from a missing include in [myfeature].module:
+Many problems simply arise from a missing include in

 Problems with: Views

-- View created that has multiple pages which are added within the view as local tasks.
+- View created that has multiple pages which are added to the view as local tasks.

 - View added to the feature & exported correctly.